bastijnv/hsdp-ade-demo/articles/beta.md

 ## Testing the system
 > As in [Alpha](alpha.html), to be able to run the commands below we expect you have [cURL](https://curl.haxx.se/) and
 > [jq](https://stedolan.github.io/jq/) at your disposal.
 You can replace these with any other tools
 > with similar functionality if you know what you are doing.
+In addition, the Postman collection is available and traced
+> here.

 You can start all services as explained in the [previous](alpha.html) article.
 In addition you have to run RabbitMQ locally for Hystrix to work.
 If you do not have RabbitMQ installed you can download it [here](https://www.rabbitmq.com/download.html).